 A lush lawn and ornamental plantings may be pretty, but they don’t necessarily add value to your home.
 Updating your landscape to include gardening space and edibles such as fruit trees, berry bushes, and fresh herbs, however, adds utility to your property and can even cut grocery bills.
 Similarly, a wide swath of lawn does no good to your quality of life if you don’t enjoy it – adding a recreation area, entertainment space, or other outdoor living space can be a fantastic value.

 The High Maintenance Landscape

-Ideas to Update Your Landscape for the Most Value
+Ways to Update Your Landscape for the Most Value

 Deep flowerbeds create a luxurious buffer around your home and provide space for additional plantings, such as a row of colorful annuals along the front edge of the bed.
-When deepening beds, you can also easily change their shape for a fresh, new look.
+When deepening beds, you can also change their shape for a fresh, new look.

 For more formal entertaining, a complete outdoor room can add tremendous value to your property.
-An outdoor kitchen, grill or bar is a great choice, or you might opt for an entertainment area complete with a television, fire pit and extra seating.
+An outdoor kitchen, grill, or bar is a great choice, or you might opt for an entertainment area complete with a television, fire pit, and extra seating.
 Looking for some inspiration?
 Be sure to check out our guide to outdoor patio ideas today!